Single tank mixing problem

 - Initial values for the variables mass

-when a simulation is created. - Values for the flow rates and concentration in.
+"V"and salt amount"M".
+These are provided using a dictionary passed to the argumentinitial_valueswhen a simulation is created. - Values for the flow rates and concentration in.
 This is either done using the method

-, or as is done here, by passing a dictionary to the argumentinput_parameters
+system.set_parameters, or as is done here, by passing a dictionary to the argumentinput_parameterswhen creating a simulation, allowing multiple scenarios to be considered.

 Constructing multiple simulations